HIPAA: Rules about the use and protection of your private health information:

 - We update information systems to safeguard protected health information (PHI) and enable use of standard claims and related transactions.

-- We train all workforce members on HIPAA.
+- We train all workforce members on HIPPA.

-- We have developed and maintain an internal privacy and security management and enforcement infrastructure.
-I am the Privacy Officer and Security Officer, Elizabeth Ritzman, LCPC and in contingency; Dr. Cheryl Haugh 831 South Oak Park Ave.
+- We have developed and maintain an internal privacy and security management and enforcement infrastructure, including providing a Privacy Officer and a Security Officer, Dr. Cheryl Haugh 831 South Oak Park Ave.
 Oak Park IL 60304 (708) 848-9900.

-More information about HIPAA is available at www.hhs.gov/ocr/hipaa/
+More information about HIPPA is available at www.hhs.gov/ocr/hipaa/